 We are bound by the National Privacy Principles contained in the Commonwealth Privacy Act 1988 (subject to any exemptions that apply to us under that Act).

-All pools within Murrumbidgee Council must first be granted approval before installation begins.
-This includes pools on farms also.
+All pools within the Murrumbidgee Council area must be granted approval before installation begins.
+This also includes pools on farms.

 Private works can be carried out for residents and ratepayers when Council resources are available.

 One of the most common complaints we receive is about dogs that are constantly barking in a neighbourhood and causing annoyance.

 Welcome to our Public Notices page where you can find information about closures, activities and other useful details regarding our Council area.

 We have public swimming pools at Coleambally, Darlington Point and Jerilderie, which are well maintained and very popular with locals and visitors.
 The pools all have free entry.